From vision to action perspective

 • We want to preserve mature and valuable trees (avenues).
 Where tree structures play a role in heat mitigation measures, the trees are given the space to mature.

-• The outdoor space and buildings have a climate-resistant design (light colors and natural materials) with sufficient space for retaining and processing rainwater on the property (standard rainfall of 80 mm in two hours, with availability/drainage within 24 to 72 hours).
+• The outdoor space and buildings have a climate-proof design (light colors and natural materials) with sufficient space for retaining and processing rainwater on the property (standard rainfall of 80 mm in two hours, with availability/drainage within 24 to 72 hours).

 • The initiative contributes to improvement and certainly does not lead to a deterioration in (ground) water quality.